richgel999/neural_tex_block_compression/README.md

-# neural texture compression trained with Evolution Strategies
+# Neural block texture compression trained with Evolution Strategies (ES)

 A small, self-contained C++ testbed: an RGB image (or up to four same-size RGB textures of one material) is encoded as a shared low-resolution latent